bradgarropy/bradgarropy.com/content/posts/2025-in-review.md

 ## 💪🏼 lean for summer

 Luckily Gaby and I had a reason to get lean in the summer, our anniversary trip to Cancun.
 I got down to `178`, and those last few pounds really made a difference!
-That cut went a little more aggressive that what I would have preferred, but I also reached `179` in the October just by staying consistent in the gym.
+That cut went a little more aggressive than what I would have preferred, but I also reached `179` in the October just by staying consistent in the gym.

 ## 😶‍🌫️ understand caffeine and alcohol